Antiphospholipid syndrome (APS)

 CAPS requires immediate emergency treatment in hospital with high-dose anticoagulants.

-ASP Support UK is a UK based charity for people living with antiphospholipid syndrome.
-The ASP Support UK website has a range of information, resources and useful contacts.
+APS Support UK is a UK-based charity for people living with antiphospholipid syndrome.
+The APS Support UK website has a range of information, resources and useful contacts.

 Page last reviewed: 20 June 2022